fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 </details>

-Remember: Your chart of accounts is a living document.
+Remember: Your Chart of Accounts is a living document.
 As your business grows and changes, you may need to add, remove, or modify accounts to keep your financial structure aligned with your operations.